ellysh/video-game-bots/ClickerBots/example.md

     Sleep(1000)
 wend
 ```
 First line of the script is a  [`#RequireAdmin`](https://www.autoitscript.com/autoit3/docs/keywords/RequireAdmin.htm) keyword.
-The keyword allows interaction between the script and an application that has been launched with administrator privileges.
+This keyword permits interaction between the script and an application that has been launched with administrator privileges.
 Lineage 2 client can request the administrator privileges for launching.
-Next action in the script is a waiting two seconds that are needed to you for manually switching to the Lineage 2 application.
-All bot's actions is performed in the infinite `while` loop.
-This is a sequence of the actions:
+Next action in the script is two seconds delay, which is needed for you to switch to the Lineage 2 window.
+Now the bot is able to work in the active game window only.
+All bot actions are performed in the infinite `while` loop.
+This is a sequence of these actions:

-1. `Send("{F9}")` - select a monster by a macro that is available via *F9* key.
+1. `Send("{F9}")` - select a monster by the macro that is available via *F9* key.
-2. `Sleep(200)` - sleep a 200 milliseconds.
+2. `Sleep(200)` - sleep 200 milliseconds.
 This delay is needed for the game application to select a monster and to draw a Target Window.
-You should remember that all actions of the game take a nonzero time.
-Often this time is much less than the human reaction time and therefore it looks instantly.
+You should remember that all actions in the game window take nonzero time.
+Often this time is much less than time of human reaction and therefore it looks instantly.
 3. `Send("{F1}")` - attack the selected monster.
 4. `Sleep(5000)` - sleep 5 seconds while the character reaches a monster and kills it.
 5. `Send("{F8}")` - pickup one item.
-6. `Sleep(1000)` - sleep 1 second while character is picking up the item.
+6. `Sleep(1000)` - sleep 1 second while the character is picking up the item.

-You can see that we have made few assumptions in the script.
+You can see that we have made few assumptions in this script.
 First assumption is successful result of the monster selecting.
-All further actions do not have an effect if there is not any monster with the specified name near the player's character.
-Second assumption is delay for 5 seconds after an attack action.
-The distance between the selected monster and character is able to vary.
-It means that 1 second will be enough to achieve the monster in one case.
-But it is needed 6 seconds to achieve the monster in another case.
+All further actions do not have any effect if there is no monster with the specified name near the player's character.
+Second assumption is the delay for 5 seconds after an attack action.
+A distance between the selected monster and the character is able to vary.
+This means that 1 second is enough to achieve the monster in one case.
+But it is needed 6 seconds for this movement in another case.
 Third assumption is a count of picking up items.
-Now only one item will be picked up but  more than one item is able to be dropped from the monster.
+Now only one item is picked up.
+But more than one item is able to be dropped from the monster.

-Now you can launch the script and test it.
-Obviously, the moment comes when one of our three assumptions will be violated.
-The important thing for blind types of clicker bots is a possibility to continue work correctly  after a violation of the assumptions.
-This possibility is available for our test bot.
-The reasons why it happens are features of the macro with `/target` command and the attack action mechanism.
-If the macro is pressed twice, the same monster is selected.
+You can launch the bot script and test it.
+Obviously, the moment comes when one of our three assumptions is violated.
+The important requirement for blind type of clicker bots is a possibility to continue work correctly after violation of its assumptions.
+Our test bot provides this possibility.
+This happens because of features the `/target` command and the attack action mechanism.
+If the macro with the `/target` command is pressed twice, the same monster is selected.
 Thus, the bot will continue to attack the same monster until it is still alive.
 If the monster is not killed on a current iteration of the loop, this process is continued on the next iteration.
-Also an attack action is not interrupted after sending a pickup action by *F8* key if there are not any available items for picking up near the character.
-It means that the character will not stop to attack the current monster even the 5 second timeout for attack action will be exceeded.
+Also an attack action is not interrupted after sending a pickup command by *F8* key if there are not any dropped items near the character.
+This means that the character does not stop to attack the current monster after exceeding the 5 second timeout for this action.
 There is third assumption regarding count of items for picking up.
-The issue can be solved by hardcoding an exact count of the items that usually dropped by this type of monsters.
+This issue can be solved by hardcoding an exact count of the items that usually dropped by this type of monsters.

 We can improve the script by moving each step of the algorithm to a separate function with a descriptive name.
-It will make the code more readable.
-This is a [`BlindBotFunc.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/BlindBotFunc.au3) script with the separate functions:
+This makes the code more comprehensible.
+This is a [`BlindBotFunc.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/BlindBotFunc.au3) script, which is separated to functions:
 ```AutoIt
 #RequireAdmin